Layr-Labs/hokulea/README.md

 ## SRS points
 Hokulea's proving client currently computes a challenge proof that validates the correctness of the eigenda blob against the provided kzg commitment.
 Such computation requires the proving client to have access to sufficient KZG G1 SRS points.
 Currently the SRS points are (hardcoded) assumed to be located at `resources/g1.point`.
 You can download the SRS points to that location by running `just download-srs`, which downloads the `g1.point` file from the [eigenda repo](https://github.com/Layr-Labs/eigenda-proxy/tree/main/resources).

+## EigenDA proxy configuration
+Hokulea relies on eigenda proxy for fetching preimage image, those includes `recency window`, cert validity and encoded payload.
+For cert validity and encode paylaod, the preimage comes from proxy and verified later, whereas the recency window value is set in the hokulea.
+However, the proxy maintains on its own recency_window to process the eigenda blob derivation.
+For all secure trustless integration, this number must be kept consistent on every proxy run by op-node.

+Currently, the user is free to choose the value, and it determines the staleness a AltDA commitment (DA certificate).
+If a DA Certificate is stale based on the recency value, the entire Certificate is dropped.
+More see [Spec](https://layr-labs.github.io/eigenda/integration/spec/6-secure-integration.html#1-rbn-recency-validation).
+We recommend this number to be the `seq_window_size` from the rollup config.

+Currently on proxy, the recency window is set to 0, which ignores any recency check entirely.
+If recency is configured some other value(like `seq_window_size`), the following components need to share the same value or history of value
+- when starting the hokulea host, by setting `recency_window`
+- and implementing `RecencyWindowProvider` trait
+- ensure all proxy are using the same recency config

+To prevent misconfiguration, hokulea has required user to enter the `recency_window` which would be checked against the implementation of `RecencyWindowProvider` trait when creating the hokulea ELF file.
+If the provided host argument is different from the `RecencyWindowProvider` implementation, the proving system would abort.
+There is planned work on proxy to expose configuration, such that all proxy users (like hokulea host) can retrieve the `recency window` from the proxy.

 ## Local Manual Testing

 We use kurtosis to start an [optimism-package](https://github.com/ethpandaops/optimism-package/tree/main) devnet, and run the hokulea host and client against it.